Observations in TNG: "Time's Arrow I"

 Here are some observations about sets, props and visual effects in TNG: "Time's Arrow I" without a specific theme, and a comparison of the original TV release (TNG) with the remastered episode (TNG-R).

 |Both shots of the USS Enterprise-D in orbit of Earth that appear in "Time's Arrow I" were originally created for earlier episodes.
-This shot was first seen in "The Best of Both Worlds II".||Just like already in the remastered version of "The Best of Both Worlds II", the Moon was not rotated but flipped horizontally.|
+This shot was first seen in "The Best of Both Worlds II".

-Cadet Joshua Albert.
+This is a re-use of the matte painting with combined live action footage, created for "The First Duty".
+In that episode, the flag was flying at half-mast because of the recent death of Cadet Joshua Albert.
 In this episode, there was no need for the flag to be at half-mast, so instead of moving the flag up the pole in post production, the flag pole was just digitally removed above the flag, making the pole much shorter here.
-That way, the flag is no longer flying at
+That way, the flag is no longer flying at half-mast.